-Tori is in her sixth season as the multimedia journalist for the Detroit Lions.
+Tori is in her seventh season as the multimedia journalist for the Detroit Lions.
 She serves as a reporter, host and analyst for the team’s TV partners and website, detroitlions.com, where her work has earned her two Emmy nominations.
 As the preseason sideline reporter for the Lions, she has appeared to a live national audience on NFL Network.
 Outside of the NFL, she also works with Fox Sports Detroit as a sideline reporter for high school sports and other pro sports teams.
 She also edits and produces all of her own videos.

 In addition to covering football, she has also played it.
 Tori is an alumni of the Detroit Dark Angels, a women’s semi-pro tackle football league, where she played cornerback for two seasons.
 Outside of sports, Tori is on the leadership team for the young adults group at her church and can often be found traveling, hiking or hanging out with her cat, Roary.